-Planning Information: 415.558.6377 improvements such as seating and landscaping, passenger loading/unloading zones, and a transit/shuttle stop with a bus pullout space.
+Planning Information: 415.558.6377 platform, gangway, and float, and would be uncovered.
+The proposed project would include landside improvements such as seating and landscaping, passenger loading/unloading zones, and a transit/shuttle stop with a bus pullout space.

 In order to provide safe navigational approaches and maneuvering to the Ferry and Water Taxi Landing sites, the project would require dredging.
 The project would remove remnant piles and debris present in the proposed dredge area and may also include additional fill removal near the project site pursuant to resource agency review (including Port/City and County of San Francisco, San Francisco Bay Regional Water Quality Control Board, U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, National Marine Fisheries Service, California Department of Fish and Wildlife, San Francisco Bay Conservation and Development Commission, and Dredge Material Management Office) and approval.
 Construction is proposed to commence in the summer of 2019 and continue for approximately 15 months.